We Aggregated 458,500+ Surveillance Records Across 183 Countries

 What the data doesn’t show

-This is what we found in public records.
+This is what is in public records.
 The real number is much higher.

 Clearview AI has indexed 70 billion faces from 3,000+ law enforcement agencies.
 Amazon Ring operates 20-30 million residential cameras.
 Retailers deploy facial recognition without disclosure.
-China has an estimated 600 million cameras that don’t appear in any open dataset.
-These don’t appear in public mapping databases.
+China has an estimated 600 million cameras that do not appear in any open dataset.
+None of these surface in public mapping databases.

-Sentinel maps what we can verify.
+Sentinel reflects what the FLOCK, EFF, OSM, DeFlock, and government communities can verify.
 The invisible surveillance infrastructure is orders of magnitude larger.

 What you can do

 The map runs entirely in your browser.
 We never know where you looked.
 No analytics, no cookies, no accounts.
-We map the watchers.
-We never watch you.
+The watchers are already public.
+We just made them legible.

 What comes next

-We’re expanding coverage to more countries as government open data becomes available.
+We are expanding integration to additional government feeds as they come online and pulling new community sources as the FLOCK, DeFlock, and OSM communities expand them.
 Italy, Finland, Singapore, and more Australian states are in the pipeline.
-We’re also building tools to detect surveillance devices in your physical environment, not just map the ones in public databases.
+We are also building tools that perceive surveillance in your physical environment, not just the records that exist in public databases.

 If you want to follow our progress, check back here or follow our work on the Sentinel page.

 The cameras don’t go away.
-But now you can see them.
+But now you can see what the public record already knows.